1 of 2 shuttered Earth Fare supermarkets in Charleston area could soon reopen

 The revived Earth Fare is more likely to be a chain of about eight stores across the Southeast.
 Stores will be refocused on the basics: organic and natural items and brands with no artificial ingredients or preservatives, Talley said.

 The stores with longstanding ties to their communities, such as Summerville, always did well with customers, Turon said.
-The suburban Charleston store opened in 2015 as the anchor of Summerville Marketplace Shopping Center on North Main Street.
+The suburban Charleston store opened in 2015 as the anchor of Summerville Marketplace Shopping Center.

 Columbia was another strong S.C. market for the grocer, and the company continues to be interested in reopening its Devine Street store location, she said.